weecology/PortalData/NDVI/README.md

 <img src="figures/ndvi-sensor-comparison-histograms.png" width="400px">

 Since notable shifts are present and they seem to be consistent across NDVI values we recommend correcting the means to a common mean based on Landsat 5.
-Calulated corrections to the previous sensor for Landsats 7-9 are:
+Calculated corrections to the previous sensor for Landsats 7-9 are:

 ```
 # A tibble: 3 × 2